erinhana/scatter/README.md

 1. A user must be able to register an account
 2. A user must be able to log in
+3. A user must be able to log out
+4. A user must be able to delete an account
-3. A user must be able to add, edit, delete and update to-do items
+5. A user must be able to add, edit, delete and update to-do items
+6. Manage a list of obstacles
-4. Add, edit, delete obstacles from to-do items
+7. Add, edit, delete obstacles from to-do items
-5. Manage a list of distractions
+8. Manage a list of distractions
+9. Add, edit, delete distractions from to-do items

 Should Have: